E. G. Cromartie

 Esten Graham Cromartie (June 17, 1892 – February 4, 1963) was an American college football coach and agriculture instructor.
-He served as the first head coach in the history of the football program at Georgia Southern University–then known as Georgia Normal School–from 1919 to 1926, compiling a record of 29–39–4.
+He served as the first head coach in the history of the football program at Georgia Southern University–then known as Georgia Normal School–from 1924to 1926, compiling a record of 7–5–1.
 Cromartie was also an instructor in agriculture at the school.